 Walken drew on personal experiences in preparing for the role.
 He grew on Manhattan’s Upper West Side, surrounded by musical families.
 “When I was a kid my best friend was a cellist,” he said.
 “His father was part of the NBC Orchestra and his mother was a pianist.
 Everybody in the family was a musician.
 That was a certain kind of New York.
 You know, they made a good living, they lived in a nice apartment, they had a wonderful life.
 It was a very rich existence.”

-Silberman drew on music history as well, modeling the Fugue Quartet on several renowned ensembles, including the Guarneri Quartet, the Quartetto Italiano and the Emerson Quartet.
+Silberman drew on music history as well, modeling the Fugue Quartet on several respected ensembles, including the Guarneri Quartet, the Quartetto Italiano and the Emerson Quartet.
 He also enlisted Nina Lee, the cellist of the Brentano Quartet, to play the student of Walken’s character.
 Lee called the 11- or 12-hour shoots grueling but fascinating.

-“It’s really a singular experience,” she said, noting how music was piped onto the set while the actors mimed their parts.
+“It’s really a singular experience,” Lee said, noting how music was piped onto the set while the actors mimed their parts.
 “Going into the last part of Opus 131 and they’re scratching away, it took me a few takes to zone that out.
 I’m used to being able to hear something.
 Philip Seymour Hoffman could make a sound but some of the other guys couldn’t even make a sound.”

 Lee resisted the urge to overwhelm the actors with lots of technical advice, and instead tried to communicate the message of the music.
 “I tried to put them emotionally in the piece and what it needed to be and what the character behind it was.
 They were totally up for the challenge."
 She was particularly impressed by the actors' ability to get into the emotional moment of a scene, shot over and over, a skill that musicians don't normally have to call upon.

-Historically, learning an instrument has been rewarded come awards season, whether it’s Adrien Brody’s Chopin performances in the holocaust drama “The Pianist,” Geoffrey Rush as David Helfgott in "Shine," or Joaquin Phoenix and Reese Witherspoon as Johnny and June Carter Cash in "Walk the Line."
+Historically, learning an instrument has been rewarded come awards season, whether it’s Adrien Brody’s Chopin performances in the holocaust drama "The Pianist,” Geoffrey Rush as David Helfgott in "Shine," or Joaquin Phoenix and Reese Witherspoon playing Johnny and June Carter Cash in "Walk the Line."

 A Late Quartet is currently playing at Lincoln Plaza Cinemas and Brooklyn Heights Cinema.